Momentum-Team-14/django-duplex-Ajsteph89/README.md

 ## With this app you can:

--Users must register an account.
+Users must register an account.
--Logged in users may:
+Logged in users may:
-    -Create a subject to study.
+    Create a subject to study.
-    -Create flashcards within that subject.
+    Create flashcards within that subject.
-        -The flashcard hides the given answer and allows the user to view it separately.
+        The flashcard hides the given answer and allows the user to view it separately.
-    -Edit/Delete existing subjects or flashcards.
+    Edit/Delete existing subjects or flashcards.

 ## Demo